 The benefits you're entitled to will depend on your age, your income or savings, and whether you're currently employed or have paid enough in National Insurance contributions.

-- Statutory Sick Pay is for people who are still employed but are unable to work because of ill health.
-It is paid by your employer for the first 28 weeks of any period of sickness.
-Your employer may pay extra sick pay on top of Statutory Sick Pay.
+Statutory Sick Pay if you are still employed but are unable to work because of ill health.
+It is paid by your employer for the first 28 weeks of any period of sickness lasting 4 or more days.
+Your employer may pay extra sick pay on top of Statutory Sick Pay

-- Contribution-based Jobseeker's Allowance is for people of working age who are out of work or work fewer than 16 hours a week, and who are looking for work.
-It is available if you have paid enough in National Insurance contributions.
+Jobseeker's Allowance if you are out of work or work fewer than 16 hours a week, and are looking for work.
+It is available if you have paid enough in National Insurance contributions

-- Universal Credit is a new means-tested benefit that will eventually replace 6 existing benefits with a single payment for those who are out of work or on a low income.
-Extra elements that may be taken into account include your ability to work and any caring responsibilities you have.
+Universal Credit which is a new means-tested benefit that will eventually replace 6 existing benefits with a single payment for those who are out of work or on a low income.

 If you're worried about money or the current cost of living, we can help you understand what financial support is available and make sure you’re claiming what you’re entitled to.

 Feeling in control of your finances is incredibly important for your mental and physical health, especially if you have Parkinson’s.

 From benefits to grants to loans, find out more about what support is available.